Ruta 40! The Long Way Down

 Do you have any question?

-Our Tours are suitable for any experienced motorbike rider.
+Our South America motorcycle adventure tour is suitable for any experienced motorbike rider.
 You should have a riding experience of at least 10.000 km altogether and some 2.000 km over the last year.
-Off-Road experience is only necessary for as “difficult” marked tours, although some off-road riding experience of course is advisable.
+Off-Road experience is advisable but not necessary.

 Usually from all over the world you first have to fly to Buenos Aires, the capital of Argentina.
 From there you go on a local flight to your starting destination.
 Depending on the tour you chose this would be Salta, San Carlos de Bariloche, Ushuaia or Mendoza.